The perception of U.S. and European consumers on Latin American avocados

 In addition, he said that, due to the demands of the European market, an experienced exporter can ensure that they meet all market requirements.

-Konst agreed with Pascual and warned that there will be new laws in Europe regarding certifications, which will make exporting more complicated, and emphasized the importance of partnering with a reliable exporter.
+Konst agreed with Pascual and warned that there would be new laws in Europe regarding certifications, which would make exporting more complicated, and emphasized the importance of partnering with a reliable exporter.

-The challenge, said Bustamante, is to standardize the product, meeting the quality expectations of the markets.
+The challenge, said Bustamante, is to standardize the product and meet the quality expectations of the markets.

-“If a producer does not have excellence and preventive management, for example against fungi, his container is going to be rejected and could mean a failure for the source market,” Bustamante said.
+“If a producer does not have excellent preventive management, for example, against fungi, his container is going to be rejected and could mean a failure for the source market,” Bustamante said.

-He also referred to the transport distances that Latin American fruit must endure, assuring that producers located further north on the continent, such as Mexico or Colombia, have more facilities for their products to reach the stores.
-However, for this, it is important to have good post-harvest techniques, he said.
+He also mentioned the transport distances that Latin American fruit must endure, assuring that producers located further north on the continent, such as Mexico or Colombia, have more facilities for their products to reach the stores.
+However, he said, good post-harvest techniques are important for this.

 Sustainability and ethics

 Sustainability is a very important issue for the European market.
-Issues such as deforestation and workers' rights are closely monitored by European buyers and producers.
-Therefore, Konst said it is very important for exporters to demonstrate that their fruit is produced sustainably and ethically.
+European buyers and producers closely monitor deforestation and workers' rights.
+Therefore, Konst said it is important for exporters to demonstrate that their fruit is produced sustainably and ethically.

 “Sustainability and ethically producing a product is a demand we have in supermarkets from our customers,' said Bustamante.
 “Ninety percent of supermarket customers in the U.S. trust that their stores are stocking products that are taking care of the planet and the people who produce them.”

-He further assured that it is a requirement as important as quality, which is here to stay and is only going to increase in the United States.
+He further assured that it is an important requirement, as quality is here to stay and will only increase in the United States.

 As for the most important areas regarding sustainability for consumers, taking care of water resources, the impact on the carbon footprint, deforestation, and the care of all workers in the production line stood out as the most important points among the panelists.